yednapg/greenletter/README.md

-# paperless
+# Green Letter
-A futuristic WebApp to SAVE PAPER in Schools!
+A simple, open-source web app to save paper in Schools (v1) ~ Next.js, Material UI and Appwrite.